Piplantri

 Piplantri a village located in Rajsamand district in Rajasthan State, India.

 Notability

 The villagers of Piplantri plant 111 trees every time a girl child is born and the community ensures these trees survive, attaining fruition as the girls grow up.
 India has a huge deficit of girls because society is obsessed with the male child and girls are considered financial burdens because of the dowry practices.
-Over the years, people here have managed to plant over 300,000 trees on the village's grazing commons - including Neem, Sheesham, Mango, Amla among others.
+Over the years, people here have managed to plant over 300,000 trees on the village's grazing commons.
+Trees planted include neem, sheesham, mango and amla.